tardate/LittleArduinoProjects/Kraft/RaceToJitra/README.md

 The Battle of Jitra was fought between the invading Japanese and Allied forces during the Malayan Campaign of the Second World War, from 11–13 December 1941.

-"just two days after the invasion of british-held malaya in 1941 japanese troops arrived at the town of jitra there they faced a british force determined to halt their advance south but in a remarkable day of fighting a handful of tanks and troops routed an entire division and pushed the british defense of northern malaya into collapse."
+> just two days after the invasion of
+> british-held malaya in 1941 japanese
+> troops arrived at the town of jitra
+> there they faced a british force
+> determined to halt their advance south
+> but in a remarkable day of fighting a
+> handful of tanks and troops routed an
+> entire division and pushed the british
+> defense of northern malaya into collapse.

 ![campaign1](./assets/campaign1.jpg?raw=true)

 The Japanese 3rd Air Corps (飛行集団, Hikō Shudan) and three Air Combat Groups (飛行戦隊, Hikō Sentai) of the 5th Air Corps took part in the Malaya Campaign.[29]
 In total there were 354 Imperial Japanese Army Air Service (IJAAS) first line aircraft involved together with the 110 Imperial Japanese Navy Air Service (IJNAS) aircraft.
-The Army units were variously equipped with fighters: Nakajima Ki-27 Nate, Nakajima Ki-43 Oscar, Mitsubishi Ki-51 Sonia; bombers: Kawasaki Ki-48 Lily, Mitsubishi Ki-21 Sally, Mitsubishi Ki-30 Ann; and reconnaissance: Mitsubishi Ki-15 Babs, Mitsubishi Ki-46 Dinah.
+The Army units were variously equipped with

+* fighters:
+    * Nakajima Ki-27 Nate,
+    * Nakajima Ki-43 Oscar,
+    * Mitsubishi Ki-51 Sonia;
+* bombers:
+    * Kawasaki Ki-48 Lily,
+    * Mitsubishi Ki-21 Sally,
+    * Mitsubishi Ki-30 Ann;
+* reconnaissance:
+    * Mitsubishi Ki-15 Babs,
+    * Mitsubishi Ki-46 Dinah.

 A couple of videos that I found useful in researching this: